 First things first, OneNote for Windows 10 is simply labeled as “OneNote” and comes pre-installed with Windows 10.
-It is a UWP app and can run only on Windows 10.
+It is a UWP app and can run only on Windows 11 and Windows 10.

 Apart from the above, OneNote for Windows 10 offers customizable new interface which is consistent with OneNote for Mac, iOS (iPhone and iPad), Android (phones and tablets) and OneNote Online (the Web version of OneNote) thereby offering a truly universal user experience.